If you're interested deploying a data portal for your organization, contact us to get started.

 Header links to other resources, such as organization-specific documentation, events, and other resources.

 Rich text and images that will display in the main content section of the data portal.
 A place to provide high level information about your organization and how researchers should user your data portal.

 As you build out your data portal, you'll likely want help from others in this process.
-You can add any Redivis account as an administrator of your organization — to do so, navigate to the Settings tab on the administrator panel, and click Edit administrators.
+You can add any Redivis account as an administrator of your organization — to do so, navigate to the Account section on the administrator Settings page, and click Administrators.

 Note that all administrators will have full access to the organization and its datasets, including the ability to modify access rules and approve access requests.
 These administrators should be fully trusted and maintain robust security practices with the institutional account they use to log in to your organization on Redivis.